Who Gets Flagged? The Pluralistic Evaluation Gap in AI Content Watermarking

+The dimensions above interact with the robustness and imperceptibility goals that watermark benchmarks have prioritized.
+Per-group threshold calibration can equalize false positive rates but requires group information at detection time, raising privacy concerns about classifying users by demographic background~\cite{xie2025watermark}.
+Adaptive embedding strength to equalize detectability across content types may compromise imperceptibility on some content or robustness on others.
+Cross-lingual consistency requires watermarks robust to translation, which standard token-distribution methods do not provide~\cite{he2024can}; semantic-invariant variants offer partial recovery.

+These trade-offs are real, but they cannot be characterized without group-level measurement.
+What aggregate benchmarks report as robustness is, in practice, robustness for the dominant distribution.
+A system that loses some aggregate detection but gains detectability for underserved groups is not strictly worse, only differently calibrated.
+AudioMarkBench demonstrates that surfacing such disparities does not require abandoning aggregate evaluation.
+Until benchmarks report stratified performance, the trade-off frontier itself is invisible.

-These three dimensions are not aspirational goals but minimum requirements for responsible evaluation.
+Cross-lingual parity, cultural diversity, and demographic disaggregation are not aspirational goals but minimum requirements for responsible evaluation.
 The appropriate fairness criterion, whether equal false positive rates, equalized odds, or proportional impact thresholds, will vary by deployment context and regulatory jurisdiction.
 But no such criterion can be applied until group-level performance is measured, which the field does not yet do.
 Evaluation must precede deployment, not follow it.